AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ### Deploy code with the Cloud Console

-The Cloud Console provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.
+The [!DNL Cloud Console] provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.

 **For Pro projects, deploy the integration branch to staging**: